MineralsCloud/Express.jl/docs/src/install.md

 to install Julia and
 [set `v1.6.5` as a global version](https://asdf-vm.com/guide/getting-started.html#_6-set-a-version).

+You can also try another cross-platform installer for the Julia programming language [`juliaup`](https://github.com/JuliaLang/juliaup).

 ### Compatibility

 Versions higher than `v1.3`,
 especially `v1.6`, are strongly recommended.
 This package may not work on `v1.0` and below.
 Since the Julia team has set `v1.6` as the long-term support (LTS) release, support for versions below `v1.6` will gradually drop.

-Julia and Julia packages support multiple operating systems and cpu architectures, check [this table](https://julialang.org/downloads/#supported_platforms) to see if it can be installed on your machine.
-For Mac computers with M-series processors, this package and its depedencies may not work.
-Please install the Intel compatible version of Julia (for macOS x86).
+Julia and Julia packages support multiple operating systems and CPU architectures; check [this table](https://julialang.org/downloads/#supported_platforms) to see if it can be installed on your machine.
+For Mac computers with M-series processors, this package and its dependencies may not work.
+Please install the Intel-compatible version of Julia (for macOS x86).

 ## Install `Express`